 How Do I Stop Parts From Creeping Out of Alignment When Assembling?

 Pocket hole joints can move out of alignment when driving pocket screws.
 Using our hands is not an option to hold joints in place.
 First, our hands are not strong enough to hold the joint together.
 Second, it could be dangerous for our hands if the drill bit were to slip.

 We need to use clamps to prevent pieces from moving out of alignment when driving pocket screws.

 Why Do My Pocket Holes Strip Out?

-Pocket screws are not like other screws that need to be driven as tight as we can get them.
-We only need to tighten pocket screws until they’re just snug.
+Pocket screws are not like other wood screws that need to be driven as tight as you can get them; instead, you only need to tighten pocket screws until they’re just snug.